lukekarter/Denary-to-Binary-Converter/README.md

-# denary to 8 bit unsigned binary converter
+# Denary to 8 bit unsigned binary converter
-denary to binary and vice versa
-download converter.py and run it to use the converter or maybe github lets you do it in web idk and idc
+Small project using subprograms to convert Denary numbers from 0-255 to 8 bit binary.